Biden notches early wins in Mississippi, Missouri and Michigan primaries

-March 10 (UPI) -- Former Vice President Joe Biden was projected to win the Democratic primaries in Michigan, Mississippi and Missouri as polls in six states closed Tuesday night.
+March 10 (UPI) -- Former Vice President Joe Biden was projected to win the Democratic primaries in Michigan, Mississippi and Missouri as polls in six states closed Tuesday night with races in Idaho, North Dakota and Washington State too close to call.

-CNN and NBC News called the race in Michigan, which is the top prize among Tuesday's contests with 125 delegates in favor of Biden over Sen. Bernie Sanders, I-Vt. with about half of the votes counted.
+CNN and NBC News called the race in Michigan, which is the top prize among Tuesday's contests with 125 delegates, in favor of Biden over Sen. Bernie Sanders, I-Vt. with about 85 percent of the votes counted.
 Biden was also projected to win Mississippi, which has 36 delegates to offer, and Missouri, which has 68 delegates.

 Voters took to the polls in Idaho, Michigan, Mississippi, Missouri, North Dakota and Washington with a combined 352 delegates are up for grabs ahead of the national convention.
 A week ago, Biden took over as the party front-runner after a dominating performance on Super Tuesday, when he won 10 states to Sanders' four -- including Texas.